-- The Best Crucible Weapons in Destiny 2 (April 2019 Meta)
+- The Best Gambit Weapons in Destiny 2 (August 2019 Meta)

 Best PvE Weapons – Kinetic

-It should come as no surprise that the latest exotic quest weapon, Outbreak Perfected, is among the most popular right now.
+It should come as no surprise that one of the newest exotic weapons, Outbreak Perfected, is among the most popular right now.
 But it’s not listed here simply because it’s new, it’s also extremely powerful.
 The exotic comes with The Corruption Spreads perk.
 This causes enemies that take repeated hits from the weapon to spawn SIVA nanites that attack other enemies.
-It also has the Parasitism perk which causes the weapon to deal bonus damage to any enemies already infected with SIVA nanites.
+It also has the Parasitism perk which allows the weapon to deal bonus damage to any enemies already infected with SIVA nanites.

 The Mountaintop (Grenade Launcher)

 The Mountaintop was a Season of the Forge pinnacle weapon.
 With the weapon type’s resurgence, it’s naturally the one that most player are turning to.

 Austringer / Midnight Coup / Ace of Spades / Rose (Hand Cannon)

 Austringer is the go-to Hand Cannon for PVE players at the moment.
 Midnight Coup is a solid alternative if you have that.
 Ace of Spades is always a good hand cannon as well.

 Blast Furnace is a Black Armory weapon dropped in the Izanami Forge.
 If you have access to that, shoot for Feeding Frenzy and Rampage.
 Those best complement the four-burst fire pattern as your kills increase reload speed and damage (up to three times), letting you keep reeling in kill after kill.